Orenburg shawl: Variations

 The “web” like structure of the shawl endows the fabric with a special grace.
 Even though the shawl is large in size and weights 250-300 grams, it can be passed through a wedding ring and easily fits into a shell of a goose egg.
 There are several kinds of Orenburg shawls.
 The first is the grey (seldom white) thick down hair shawls.
 These shawls started the tradition of Orenburg down-hair knitting.
 The second is the quite dense kerchiefs and pautinkas.
 They are used for everyday wear and they give a similar warmth to shawls.
 Such pautinkas are knitted in the Orsk region.
-The third kind of Orenburg shawls are very thin (compared with “spider web” pautinkas and tippets).
+The third kind of Orenburg shawls is very thin (compared with “spider web” pautinkas and tippets).
 As a rule thin pautinkas have fancy patterns and are used as decoration on special occasions.
 The best thin pautinkas are knitted in the settlements of Zholtoje and Shushma of Sarakhtash District.
 Such pautinkas are considered a fine decoration for any style of evening dress.

-As a warp for pautinkas knitters use rayon silk thread and for shawls they use cotton thread.
+As a warp for pautinkas, knitters use rayon silk thread and for shawls they use cotton thread.
 Each knitter spins threads of different thickness.
 In pautinkas there are usually two-thirds of down hair and one-third of rayon silk thread.
 Beside shawls and kerchiefs, there are also other products that are knitted today from Orenburg down hair: sleeveless jackets, ponchos, downy and very warm sweaters.